AJ-Carp/Data-Science-Job-Analysis-Project/README.md

 # What I Learned

-Throughout this adventure, I've turbocharged my SQL toolkit with some serious firepower:
+Throughout this journey, I've significantly deepened my SQL expertise:

-- **🧩 Complex Query Crafting:** Mastered the art of advanced SQL, merging tables like a pro and wielding WITH clauses for ninja-level temp table maneuvers.
+- **🧩 Complex Query Crafting:** Developed proficiency in writing complex queries, effectively joining tables and using WITH clauses for cleaner, modular code.
-- **📊 Data Aggregation:** Got cozy with GROUP BY and turned aggregate functions like COUNT() and AVG() into my data-summarizing sidekicks.
+- **📊 Data Aggregation:** Strengthened my ability to group, filter, and summarize data using functions like COUNT(), AVG(), and GROUP BY.
-- **💡 Analytical Wizardry:** Leveled up my real-world puzzle-solving skills, turning questions into actionable, insightful SQL queries.
+- **💡 Analytical Thinking:** Leveled up my real-world puzzle-solving skills, turning questions into actionable, insightful SQL queries.

 # Conclusions